Why Does My Cat Get Jealous?

 While harmless and much less destructive, cats that become jealous can also show this by way of fawning.
 This is their way of demanding your attention, and they do this through excessive meows, purring, rubbing on you, etc. This is not your casual “pet me, I’m cute” attempt for affection, this is very demanding and persistent.

-How to help your cat with their jealousy…
+How can you help your cat with their jealousy?

-If you’ve defined your cat’s jealousy, the best thing that you can do as their owner is to alleviate them of it.
+If you’ve defined your cat’s jealousy, the best thing you can do as their owner is alleviate it.
 Your cat doesn’t become jealous for no reason, so do your best to pinpoint the issue so that you can have your happy cat back once again.
-If a change to their environment, such as a move or welcoming of a new family member, has triggered their jealousy, this is something permanent and you must make a conscious effort to help them during their period of adjustment.
+Thoroughly assess any changes to your cat’s daily life and environment.
+Have you recently moved or perhaps welcomed a new family member?
+Even if it’s a human family member and not a four-legged one, this can trigger jealousy in your cat’s mind.
+This is especially true with babies.
+Cats often love babies and crave to be near them, but changes are preferred on your cat’s terms.
+So, it might take some time for them to approve of the little one…so don’t take it personally if their relationship starts with a bit of hissing.
+You will likely be experiencing a need for adjustment yourself, but try to make a conscious effort to help them during their period of adjustment.

 Was this article helpful?